 TrustBoxes can deliver a better click-through rate

 TrustBoxes can help businesses drive conversions.
 For example, one of our customers ran a test to measure how including a TrustBox impacted lead conversion through form completion and inbound calls.
 Over the testing period, overall conversions increased by 12% on the test landing page, and inbound calls, twice as likely to convert into sales as form completions, increased conversions by 17%.
 Another customer put our TrustBoxes on their homepage, running split tests on two different TrustBoxes.
 Testing in two different places on the page showed that including a TrustBox drove a 4.3% increase in content downloads - turning browsing consumers into active users.
-In another instance, a customer ran similar split tests on PPC landing pages.
-Using a TrustBox Carousel (one of the most popular TrustBoxes!) increased conversion rates by 33%, tested with 95% confidence.

 One billion impressions within a month is a milestone for us, but it should come as little surprise.
 Given how much TrustBoxes help businesses by instilling customer confidence through trust and transparency, it was only a matter of time before we achieved this kind of figure!